Questions? AskAuckland

 Topics in the History of War and Peace

-An exploration of the history and historiography of war, peace and state violence from a variety of perspectives, focusing on the modern period.
-Topics could include the course, conduct and consequences of inter-state, civil, revolutionary and imperial warfare as well as of peace-making, internationalism, humanitarianism and the regulation of warfare in international law.
-Integrates a range of approaches to the study of the past, including international, military, economic, cultural, legal and social histories.
+An exploration of the history and historiography of modern warfare, peace and state violence, focusing on case studies from the 1850-1950 period, including warfare in Aotearoa and the wider Pacific.
+Topics include the course, conduct and consequences of inter-state, civil, revolutionary and imperial warfare as well as of peace-making, internationalism, humanitarianism and the regulation of warfare in international law.

 Restriction: HISTORY 716